Honey and cinnamon are two natural ingredients with multiple health benefits.

-However, there are no direct studies showing that the combination of honey and cinnamon creates a miracle substance that cures multiple ailments.
+However, no studies have demonstrated that the combination of honey and cinnamon creates a miracle substance that cures multiple ailments.

-Additionally, many of the proposed uses for honey and cinnamon have not been backed by science.
+Additionally, many of the proposed uses for honey and cinnamon are not backed by science.

 Here are some of the popular but unproven claims about honey and cinnamon:

-- They can fight allergy symptoms: Some studies have been done on honey's ability to reduce allergy symptoms, but the evidence is weak (, ).
+- Fights allergy symptoms.
+Some studies have been done on honey’s ability to reduce allergy symptoms, but the evidence is weak (

-- Honey and cinnamon can cure the common cold: Honey and cinnamon have strong antibacterial properties, but most colds are caused by viruses.
+- Cures the common cold.
+Honey and cinnamon have strong antibacterial properties, but most colds are caused by viruses.

-- Honey and cinnamon can treat acne: While the antibacterial properties of both ingredients can be beneficial for acne-prone skin, studies have not explored the mixture's effectiveness for treating acne.
+- Treats acne.
+While the antibacterial properties of both ingredients can be beneficial for acne-prone skin, studies have not explored the mixture’s ability to treat acne.

-- They are a natural weight loss tool: A few studies suggest that replacing sugar with honey contributes to less weight gain, but there is no evidence that honey and cinnamon will help you lose weight (, ).
+- Aids weight loss.
+A few studies suggest that replacing sugar with honey contributes to less weight gain, but there’s no evidence that honey and cinnamon will help you lose weight (

-- Rubbing the mixture on your joints can relieve arthritis pain: Honey and cinnamon do reduce inflammation, but there is no proof that applying these foods to your skin can reduce inflammation in the joints.
+- Relieves arthritis pain.
+Honey and cinnamon reduce inflammation, but there’s no proof that applying these foods to your skin can reduce inflammation in the joints.

-- Honey and cinnamon can calm digestive issues: There are claims that honey can coat your stomach and both ingredients will fight bacterial infections in the gut.
-However, this isn't backed by research.
+- Calms digestive issues.
+There are claims that honey can coat your stomach, and that both ingredients will fight bacterial infections in the gut.
+However, these claims aren’t backed by research.

-Bottom Line: Honey and cinnamon are both beneficial for your health, but there is no evidence that combining them will multiply their effects.
+Honey and cinnamon are both beneficial for your health, but there’s no evidence that combining them will multiply their effects.

 The best way to use honey in your diet is as a replacement for sugar.

-Make sure you purchase unfiltered honey, since most of the highly processed honey on supermarket shelves doesn't have any health benefits.
+Make sure you purchase unfiltered honey, as most of the highly processed honey on supermarket shelves doesn’t offer any health benefits.

-Use honey with caution though, since it is still high in sugar -- just "less bad" than regular sugar.
+Use honey with caution though, since it’s still high in sugar.

-It is best to purchase Ceylon cinnamon, but if you are going to consume the Cassia variety, limit your daily intake to 1/2 teaspoon (0.5–2 grams).
-You can safely consume up to 1 teaspoon (about 5 grams) of Ceylon cinnamon per day ().
+It’s best to purchase Ceylon cinnamon, but if you consume the Cassia variety, limit your daily intake to 1/2 teaspoon (0.5–2 grams).
+You can safely consume up to 1 teaspoon (about 5 grams) of Ceylon cinnamon per day (

 To use honey and cinnamon to treat a skin infection, mix honey with a small amount of cinnamon oil and apply it directly to the infected skin.

-Bottom Line: Honey and cinnamon can be eaten or applied to the skin.
-Purchase high-quality unfiltered honey and Ceylon cinnamon if you want to get the most benefits.
+Honey and cinnamon can be eaten or applied to the skin.
+Purchase high quality unfiltered honey and Ceylon cinnamon to reap the greatest benefits.

-Honey and cinnamon both have multiple health benefits individually, many of which are backed by science.
+Honey and cinnamon each have multiple health benefits, many of which are backed by science.

 Both of these ingredients are especially useful for improving your heart health and healing infections.

-However, there is no scientific evidence to show that combining honey and cinnamon creates a miracle cure.
+However, no scientific evidence has shown that combining honey and cinnamon creates a miracle cure.